Drabble/TWEB-Labo2-Poll/README.md

 ## Landing page

-Our home page is the landing page of our application.
-From there, users can register, login and navigate to the Poll creation.
-The left part of the page displays, once the user is logged in, the different Rooms that the user has joined as well as a **Create new room** button.
+As they access Pollspeak, users are welcomed by the landing page of our application.
+From there, they can register, login and navigate to the Poll creation.
+The left part of the page displays a **Home** button and a **Help** button to access the help page.
+Once the user is logged in, it also displays the different Rooms that the user has joined as well as a **Create new room** button.

-To join an existing room, the user can fill the **Join a room** text field, in the top left corner, with the name of the room and click on the appended button to join it.
+To join an existing room, the user can fill the **Join a room** text field, in the top left corner, with the id of the room and click on the appended button to join it.
 If no room name has been provided, a click on this button redirects the user to the Room creation section.

 ![Landing Page Preview](images/preview1.png)